 When you have a customer profile, you can personalize the shopping experience just for that person — from offers targeted to their needs to product recommendations that only apply to their situation.
 For example, if someone just bought a small kitchen appliance, you can recommend the specific accessories that go with that item — down to color and model number.

 Start Working on Personalization Today

 Net Solutions can help you design eCommerce sites and apps that delight users and boost your bottom line.
-Our digital commerce team brings online retail experience and tech talent to the table to help you design and build solutions that drive brand awareness, customer loyalty and higher conversion rates, and that includes eCommerce personalization.
+Our digital commerce team brings online retail experience and tech talent to the table to help you improve ecommerce website design and build solutions that drive brand awareness, customer loyalty and higher conversion rates, and that includes eCommerce personalization.
 For more information about how we can help you connect with consumers, reach out for a consultation today.